iltommi/qdb-documentation/source/1.1.3/reference/qdb_httpd.rst

 The server accepts specific URLs (See :ref:`qdb_httpd-url-reference`) and will service data depending on the URL and its parameters.

-If the URL does not exists, the server will return a page not found (404) error.
+If the URL does not exist, the server will return a page not found (404) error.

 .. _qdb_httpd-parameters-reference: